Petroleum refining in the United States

-Petroleum refining in the United States in 2013 produced 18.9 million barrels per day of refined petroleum products, more than any other country.
+Petroleum refining in the United States in 2024 had a capacity of 18.4 million barrels per day.
 Although the US was the world's largest net importer of refined petroleum products as recently as 2008, the US became a net exporter in 2010, and in 2014 was the largest exporter and the largest net exporter of refined petroleum.
 As of January 2019, there were 135 operating refineries in the US, distributed among 30 states.